Nikita Khrushchev: Early life

 When World War I broke out in 1914, Khrushchev was exempt from conscription because he was a skilled metal worker.
 He was employed by a workshop that serviced ten mines, and he was involved in several strikes that demanded higher pay, better working conditions, and an end to the war.
 In 1914, he married Yefrosinia Pisareva, daughter of the lift operator at the Rutchenkovo mine.
 In 1915, they had a daughter, Yulia, and in 1917, a son, Leonid.

 After the abdication of Tsar Nicholas II in 1917, the new Russian Provisional Government in Petrograd had little influence over Ukraine.
 Khrushchev was elected to the worker's council (or soviet) in Rutchenkovo, and in May he became its chairman.
 He did not join the Bolsheviks until 1918, a year in which the Russian Civil War, between the Bolsheviks and a coalition of opponents known as the White Army, began in earnest.
 His biographer, William Taubman, suggests that Khrushchev's delay in affiliating himself with the Bolsheviks was because he felt closer to the Mensheviks who prioritized economic progress, whereas the Bolsheviks sought political power.
 In his memoirs, Khrushchev indicated that he waited because there were many groups, and it was difficult to keep them all straight.

 In March 1918, as the Bolshevik government concluded a separate peace with the Central Powers, the Germans occupied the Donbas and Khrushchev fled to Kalinovka.
 In late 1918 or early 1919, he was mobilized into the Red Army as a political commissar.
 The post of political commissar had recently been introduced as the Bolsheviks came to rely less on worker activists and more on military recruits; its functions included indoctrination of recruits in the tenets of Bolshevism, and promoting troop morale and battle readiness.
 Beginning as commissar to a construction platoon, Khrushchev rose to become commissar to a construction battalion and was sent from the front for a two-month political course.
-The young commissar came under fire many times, though many of the war stories he would tell in later life dealt more with his (and his troops') cultural awkwardness, rather than with combat.
+The young commissar came under fire many times, though many of the war stories he would tell in later life dealt more with cultural awkwardness rather than combat.
 In 1921, the civil war ended, and Khrushchev was demobilized and assigned as commissar to a labor brigade in the Donbas, where he and his men lived in poor conditions.

-The wars had caused widespread devastation and famine, and one of the victims of the hunger and disease was Khrushchev's wife, Yefrosinia, who died of typhus in Kalinovka while Khrushchev was in the army.
+The wars had caused widespread devastation and famine, and one of the victims was Khrushchev's wife, Yefrosinia, who died of typhus in Kalinovka while Khrushchev was in the army.
 The commissar returned for the funeral and, loyal to his Bolshevik principles, refused to allow his wife's coffin to enter the local church.
 With the only way into the churchyard through the church, he had the coffin lifted and passed over the fence into the burial ground, shocking the village.